 Generally, Peter’s activities in Language education have benefitted students and staff and strengthened engagement with our communities.

-- Mr Gerard Jefferies, Field Education Coordinator in Social Work and Human Services, Faculty of Arts, Business and Law
+Gerard commenced working as the Field Education Coordinator in Social Work and Human Services in August 2012.

 For Excellence in Service

 The Vice-Chancellor and President's Award for Service is an annual award presented to a member of the University's administrative, professional and technical staff in recognition of demonstrated excellence in service to the University.

 Keith Murfin, Donald Mackay, Chris Morgan, Teagan Williams, Peter Delgado and Sherelle Norman from the Education Technology Support Team were nominated by their Director, Kylie Readman, for their collaborative approach to their work; the proactive, calm and knowledgeable assistance they provide to colleagues; and the ways in which they have improved efficiency in an ever-changing digital learning environment.

 The Team’s success and achievements can be put down to a team culture in which being responsive and providing service are valued and practised; the deliberate development and coherence of the Team and its members; their authentic engagement with academic staff; and the Team’s capacity to “think beyond the technical” to ensure the outcomes of their work focus on pedagogy and the learning experiences of students.

 In summary, the Team’s ways of operating are exemplary and their work fosters and impacts success for students and staff.